postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 As the demand on PostgresML increases, the system gracefully handles the load.
 If the number of replicas stays the same, latency slowly increases, all the while remaining well below acceptable ranges.
 Throughput holds as well, as increasing number of clients evenly split available resources.

-If we increase the number of replicas, latency decreases and throughput increases and eventually stabilizies as the number of clients increases in parallel.
+If we increase the number of replicas, latency decreases and throughput increases, as the number of clients increases in parallel.
 We get the best result with 5 replicas, but this number is variable and can be changed as needs for latency compete with cost.

 ## What's Next

 Horizontal scaling and high availability are fascinating topics in software engineering.
-After doing this benchmark, we had no more doubts about our chosen architecture.
 Needing to serve 1 million predictions per second is rare, but having the ability to do that, and more if desired, is an important aspect for any new system.

 The next challenge for us is to scale writes horizontally.
 In the database world, this means sharding the database into multiple separate machines using a hashing function, and automatically routing both reads and writes to the right shards.
 There are many possible solutions on the market for this already, e.g. Citus and Foreign Data Wrappers, but none are as horizontally scalable as we like, although we will incorporate them into our architecture until we build the one we really want.

 For that purpose, we're building our own open source [Postgres proxy](https://github.com/levkk/pgcat/) which we discussed earlier in the article.
 As we progress further in our journey, we'll be adding more features and performance improvements.

-By combining PgCat with PostgresML, we are aiming to build the next generation of machine learning infrastructure that can power anything from two-person startups, like us, to unicorns and massive enterprises, without the data ever leaving our favorite database.
+By combining PgCat with PostgresML, we are aiming to build the next generation of machine learning infrastructure that can power anything from tiny startups to unicorns and massive enterprises, without the data ever leaving our favorite database.

 ## Methodology

 ### ML

-This time, we used an XGBoost model with 100 trees
+This time, we used an XGBoost model with 100 trees:

 ```postgresql
 SELECT * FROM pgml.train(